Think Before You Post

 Make Your Social Media Work For You, Not Against You

-You want your accounts on social media platforms to market you as the professional and the decent human being you are.
+You want your accounts on social media platforms to market you as the professional and decent human being you are.
 Show what you’re involved in.
 Do you volunteer for something that benefits the community?
 Post it.
 Did you just read an interesting book that made you rethink things?
 Write about it.
 Do you exercise?
 Update the progress you’ve made toward your goal.
 Talk about your hobbies, share photos of your last family outing, give a movie review.
 Share information about the company you work for (just make sure that it’s positive) or quotes from thought leaders you admire.
 Write encouraging or funny (and clean) comments on a friend’s post.
 These are all completely acceptable.

 In general, make sure that you present yourself as positive, upbeat, and professional.
-Don’t give an employer, who is perusing your profile, a reason to forgo interviewing or hiring you just because you posted the wrong thing.
+Don’t give an employer who is perusing your profile a reason to forgo interviewing or hiring you just because you posted the wrong thing.

-My favorite story taken from history that’s related to this is one about Abraham Lincoln.
+My favorite story taken from history that’s related to this, is one about Abraham Lincoln.
 He would write a “hot letter” to someone if he was upset with them.
-His most famous one was to General Meade who didn’t pursue General Lee after his victory at Gettysburg.
+His most famous one was to General Meade, who didn’t pursue General Lee after his victory at Gettysburg.
 What’s interesting is that he would never send these letters.
 He just wrote them and stored them in his desk.
 It was his way of venting without it being public.
 This is a good lesson for all of us.
 For your sake, take to heart the age-old wisdom of “some things are best left unsaid,” or not posted, or not shared.
 Use social media to do yourself some good rather than to shoot yourself in the foot.